simonpoole/old-osm-layer-index/README.md

 ## Using this index

-If you are using iD, Potlatch 2 or Vespucci, you are already using this index!
+If you are using Vespucci, you are already using this index!

-For JOSM you can add `http://osmlab.github.io/editor-imagery-index/imagery.xml` to the preference key `imagery.layers.sites` in advanced preferences.
+For JOSM you can add `http://simonpoole.github.io/osm-layer-index/imagery.xml` to the preference key `imagery.layers.sites` in advanced preferences.
 You probably want to remove the `https://josm.openstreetmap.de/maps` entry or you'll get the same imagery listed twice.